Breakthrough-Energy/PowerSimData/powersimdata/data_access/README.md

 execute list.

 ## Usage
-To try this out, use the `stack.yml` provided in the tests directory to run a local instance of postgres, plus an admin ui.
+To try this out, use the `stack.yml` to run a local instance of postgres, plus an admin ui.
 The integration tests for the db layer are run against this instance, and you can also connect to it with `psql`, the standard cli tool for interacting with postgres.

 Start the container using the following command, taken from the postgres [docs](https://github.com/docker-library/docs/blob/master/postgres/README.md).